 I’ve never thought about that!
-But you’re right, battery life can make a big difference with a digital or wireless product.
+But you’re right, battery life can make a big difference with a digital manometer, as with any other digital or wireless product.
 Wireless products have already crossed the decade mark and become more widespread every year.
-These product provide more than your measurements; you can get diagnostics and all kinds of information from them.
+These products provide more than your measurements; you can get diagnostics and all kinds of information from them.

 If you want to go for a digital manometer or any other wireless product, then you still need to monitor the battery status.
 These devices only make it easier – they won’t change your battery for you.
 Of course, some batteries today will give you nearly a decade of juice, depending on your update times and whatnot.
 So make sure you know how long your battery will last and be ready to change it when it dies!